bugs55/pc-parts/README.md

-# Getting Started with Create React App
+# PC Parts Project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a project where you can add some PC parts to editable table.

 ## Available Scripts